pnsrc/TrustTunnelClient/trusttunnel/README.md

 #### Usage

-For quick setup, please follow [here](../README.md#quick-start-the-trusttunnel-vpn-client).
+For quick setup, please follow [Quick Start instructions for the TrustTunnel CLI Client](../README.md#quick-start-the-trusttunnel-cli-client).

 For a more customized configuration experience, follow the steps below: